 Binah: The Tenderloin Times

-The exhibition People, Paper, Power: Building Community Through The Tenderloin Times is currently on view at the Katz Snyder Gallery at the Jewish Community Center, located at 3200 California Street in San Francisco, through April 15th.
+The discussion took place during the opening of the exhibition People, Paper, Power: Building Community Through The Tenderloin Times at the Katz Snyder Gallery at the Jewish Community Center in 2019.